highjoule/beerwulf_assessment/README.md

 import pandas as pd
 ```

 ### File is read, and I add revenue and an ID columns to this table.
-(Answer to question 2)

 ```python